Overview

 Note

-• The password must be at least 10 characters, include upper and lower case letters, at least one digit, and must not contain the word "cisco".
+The initial dialog forces you to set a new enable password using the enable secret command.
+The password must be at least 10 characters, include upper and lower case letters, at least one digit, and must not contain the word "cisco".
 If a weak password is entered, you will be prompted again until a strong password is provided.
+You must enter the password twice for confirmation.

 Step 3